Low-pressure area: Tropical cyclone

-Tropical cyclones generally need to form more than 555 km or poleward of the 5th parallel north and 5th parallel south, allowing the Coriolis effect to deflect winds blowing towards the low-pressure center and creating a circulation.
-Worldwide, tropical cyclone activity peaks in late summer, when the difference between temperatures aloft and sea surface temperatures is the greatest.
+Tropical cyclones generally need to form poleward of the 5th parallel north and 5th parallel south, i.e. more than 555 km from the equator, allowing the Coriolis effect to deflect winds blowing towards the low-pressure center and creating a circulation.
+Worldwide, tropical cyclone activity peaks in late summer, when the difference between temperatures aloft and at the sea surface is greatest.
 However, each particular basin has its own seasonal patterns.
 On a worldwide scale, May is the least active month while September is the most active month.
 Nearly one-third of the world's tropical cyclones form within the western Pacific Ocean, making it the most active tropical cyclone basin on Earth.

 Associated weather

 Schematic representation of flow (represented in black) around a low-pressure area in the Northern hemisphere.
 The pressure-gradient force is represented by blue arrows, the Coriolis acceleration (always perpendicular to the velocity) by red arrows.

 Wind is initially accelerated from areas of high pressure to areas of low pressure.
 This is due to density (or temperature and moisture) differences between two air masses.
 Since stronger high-pressure systems contain cooler or drier air, the air mass is denser and flows towards areas that are warm or moist, which are in the vicinity of low-pressure areas in advance of their associated cold fronts.
 The stronger the pressure difference, or pressure gradient, between a high-pressure system and a low-pressure system, the stronger the wind.
 Thus, stronger areas of low pressure are associated with stronger winds.

 The Coriolis force caused by the Earth's rotation is what gives winds around low-pressure areas (such as in hurricanes, cyclones, and typhoons) their counter-clockwise (anticlockwise) circulation in the northern hemisphere (as the wind moves inward and is deflected right from the center of high pressure) and clockwise circulation in the southern hemisphere (as the wind moves inward and is deflected left from the center of high pressure).
+A simple rule is that for low-pressure areas, where generally air flows inwards to their centers, the coriolis force given by the earth's rotation to the air circulation points, if viewed from above the particular hemisphere's pole, to the same direction as the earth's apparent rotation.

 A tropical cyclone differs from a hurricane or typhoon based only on geographic location.
 A tropical cyclone is fundamentally different from a mid-latitude cyclone.
 A hurricane is a storm that occurs in the Atlantic Ocean and northeastern Pacific Ocean, a typhoon occurs in the northwestern Pacific Ocean, and a tropical cyclone occurs in the south Pacific or Indian Ocean.
 Friction with land slows down the wind flowing into low-pressure systems and causes wind to flow more inward, or flowing more ageostrophically, toward their centers.
 Tornadoes are often too small, and of too short duration, to be influenced directly by the Coriolis force, but may be so-influenced when arising from a low-pressure system.